devpro/servicenow-dotnet-client/docs/contribute.md

 ### Configure

-* A ServiceNow user is needed to run the integration tests and sample projects (see [Getting Started](./getting-started.md))

 * Create the file `src/ConsoleApp/Properties/launchSettings.json`
 (can be done from Visual Studio by opening `Properties` window of ConsoleApp project then `Debug` > `General`)